 indicate that he had sons, James Jr. and Wyatt.
 Other Daniel men,

-and Spilsby, appear near James Sr. in tax lists and may
+and Spilsby, appear near James Sr. in tax lists and DNA

-who were the ancestors of the large Daniel family of Floyd and
+ancestors of the large Daniel family of Floyd and Johnson

-Johnson Counties, Kentucky.
-James' line has DNA matches to
+Counties, Kentucky.
+James' line has DNA matches to William

 connections, John Daniel (445720)